 Within the Inner Canyon

 If you are backpacking below the rim of the Grand Canyon, you may want to scout your stargazing spot during the day.
-Look for a spot that is on a durable surface and provides you a clear view of the sky.
+Look for a spot that is on a durable surface and provides you with a clear view of the sky.
 Depending on where you are camping for the night, you may lose part of the sky to the canyon walls.

 Where to Stay Near Grand Canyon National Park